Anand Kumar Singh

 PTV training for VISSIM, VISWALK and VISUM, New Delhi,

 Area of Specialization:

 Traffic Engineering and Transportation Planning

 Consultancy services for Transportation projects – Feasibility studies, DPR, CMP and other urban transport planning projects like Metro, BRT etc.

 Dedicated Freight Corridor – Vital for getting Rlys back on Track’, Article Published in Financial Express, New Delhi dated April 27, 2016.

-‘Indian Railways: Growth Engine of India’, InnoRail India 2016, conference on Modern Technologies and Innovations in Railways organised by CII in association with RDSO, Ministry of Railways, 1-3 December, 2016 Lucknow.
+- ‘Indian Railways: Growth Engine of India’, InnoRail India 2016, a conference on Modern Technologies and Innovations in Railways organized by CII in association with RDSO, Ministry of Railways, 1-3 December 2016 Lucknow.

 - ‘New Concepts in Eco-friendly Management of Urban Transportation Projects’ published and presented in PRITHVI Global Eco Meet, Trivandrum, 19-28 Feb.2005